ahoarau/cmake-utils/README.md

 #### `xxx_configure_copy_compile_commands_in_source_dir()`

 Automatically copies `compile_commands.json` from the build directory to the source root at the end of the CMake configuration step.
 This enables IDE features like code completion and navigation without manual setup.
+NOTE: This is useful if your build directory is not just `build/`, but e.g., `build/x64-Debug/`.

 #### `xxx_option(<name> <description> <default> [COMPATIBILITY_OPTION <old_name>])`